spencerjirehcebrian/Ratio-Creatives-Startup/temp-front-end/README.md

 cannot find the css stylesheet = <link rel = "stylesheet" href = "./css/css.css"> ?

 hello what stylesheet are you referring to?
 Is it for the admin pane?
 All files for admin pane is in the admin pane v1.2 folder. - Josh
+  - ok yung admin pane
+  - yung di ko mahanap is the css in customer view